-A number of guidelines, practical tools, policies, and manuals have been developed by international organizations, national governments, and non-government organizations to facilitate the inclusion of gender in infrastructure projects.
+Multinational Development Banks (MDBs) as well as bilateral and national development banks and many other leading development organizations have a growing commitment to finance and support infrastructure projects and programs that incorporate gender considerations.
+They have developed a number of guidelines, practical tools, policies, and manuals that are based on best practice and aim to facilitate a gender-inclusive approach.
 Most of the materials were developed for traditionally procured projects but are also applicable to public-private partnership (PPP) projects.
-Some more recent publications, guidance materials, and policies focus specifically on PPPs and gender inclusion.
+Some more recent publications, guidance materials, and policies focus specifically on PPPs.

 Set out below are tools that are relevant throughout the whole project cycle and across all sectors.

-Highlighted below are guidance materials and toolkits that have been developed by international or national development organizations to mainstream gender into infrastructure projects.
+Highlighted below are guidance materials and toolkits that have been developed by multilateral development banks (MDBs) to integrate gender into infrastructure projects.

 African Development Bank (AfDB)